Wassey16/scraping/README.md

 # Mongodb
 ### Description:
-The code fetches data from a csv file changes it into dictionary then pushes it to your mongo database collection
+The code fetches data from a csv file changes it into dictionary then pushes it to your mongodb collection

 ### Requirements:
 * install [`Python`](https://www.python.org/downloads/)